skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 "What did you find?"

 Norvus takes another bite of buttered bread, "Some interesting things, actually.
-While I was traveling in the north, gathering... folklore for my book, I was in Fort Bolland (this was before the war of course) and they let me into the library.
+While I was traveling in the north, gathering… folklore for my book, I was in Fort Bolland (this was before the war of course) and they let me into the library.
 I was granted entry under the pretense of gathering folklore, but when I got the chance I snuck into